 Any funds sent to your wallet before January 25th are secured by nLockTime.
 Any new transaction you receive after January 25th automatically uses CSV, so long as your Blockstream Green application is updated.
 Your existing funds will be migrated from nLockTime to CSV as you spend them (through change transactions).

 Warning: You must have email notifications enabled for your account in order to make use of the timelocks associated with nLockTime-secured funds.
 If you have not associated an email address with your account and lose access to your 2FA methods or Blockstream's servers, you could lose these funds.
 CSV timelocks cannot be used to recover nTimeLock-secured funds.

 If You Created a Wallet After January 25th, 2021

-If your Blockstream Green application is up to date, your wallet doesn't use nLockTime timelocks.
-All transactions you receive will be on CSV.
+If your Blockstream Green application was up to date, and you created your wallet after January 25th, 2021, your wallet doesn't use nLockTime timelocks.
+All funds will be secured by CSV.